-1998 saw the rise of digital trail-blazers like Google, who were set to transform the world as we knew it, and the emergence of the Internet as a core component of our lives.
-Meanwhile, here in New Zealand, Media Design School was founded to provide trained graduates for digital and technological companies, so that they could respond to this opportunity of a rapidly expanding global industry.
+Media Design School was founded in 1998 to provide trained graduates for creative, design, digital and technological companies so that they could respond to the opportunity of a rapidly expanding global industry.

-From the outset, Media Design School set out to ensure that technology companies could be armed with skilled graduates who were capable of informing and transforming the industry.
 As pioneers in the creative technology education sector, we were the first tertiary institution in the Southern Hemisphere to offer a dedicated programme of study for 3D animation using industry-standard computer graphics software.
-We were also the first school in New Zealand to provide a specialised gaming course for aspirational game developers.
+We were also the first school in New Zealand to provide a specialised games course for aspirational game developers.

 In 2011, Media Design School became a part of Laureate International Universities, the world's largest private university group.
-This enabled Media Design School to access faculty and resources across design universities such as NABA Milano; Domus Academy, also located in Milan and, more recently, Torrens University Australia.
+This enabled Media Design School to access faculty and resources across design universities such as NABA Milano, located in Milan, and Torrens University Australia.

 As creative technology changes and adapts, so too have Media Design School's courses.
 In October 2016, Media Design School became the first tertiary provider in New Zealand to offer a qualification with a dedicated stream focusing on two of the world’s biggest emerging technologies: Virtual Reality and Augmented Reality (VR/AR).